getAlby/alby-installer-macos/README.md

 2. Open `Alby.xcodeproj`, press: `Product` -> `Archive` -> `Distribute App`.
 3. Select appropriate signing and distribution options and generate `Alby.app` bundle.

-⚠️ Both the `alby` Rust companion (for other browsers) and the Safari Web Extension code will be Red in Xcode if not downloaded.
+⚠️ Both the `alby` Rust companion (for other browsers than Safari) and the Safari Web Extension code will be Red in Xcode if not downloaded.

 👋 Author: [StuFF mc](https://github.com/stuffmc)